 • a lack of self-care

-• psychotic symptoms, such as hallucinations and delusions
+• symptoms of psychosis, such as hallucinations and delusions

 A hallucination is when a person hears, sees, smells, tastes, or feels things that are not there.
 A common hallucination for a person with schizophrenia is hearing voices that are not there.

-The person may also engage in self-harm or attempt suicide, but this can happen with many conditions.
+The person may also self-harm or attempt suicide, but this can happen with many conditions.

-If a person experiences any of the above, they should receive immediate medical care.
+If a person experiences any of the above symptoms, they should receive immediate medical care.
+They can go to an urgent care clinic or emergency room for help.

 Find out more about disorganized thinking, a symptom of schizophrenia.